griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

 If the input VCF contains readcount and/or expression annotations, then the coverage filter can be run again on the filtered.tsv report file to narrow down the results even further.
-You can also run this filter again on the all_eptiopes.tsv report file to apply different cutoffs.
+You can also run this filter again on the all_epitopes.tsv report file to apply different cutoffs.

 The general goals of these filters are to limit variants for neoepitope prediction to those with good read support and/or remove possible sub-clonal variants.
 In some cases the input